rsurendraidexcel/rsurendraidexcel/README.md

 I learn thise Course from The Univercity of Texax in austin and Then Deakin Univercity.
 Provided by Greate-lack from great-learning.

-- Artificial Intelligent Machine Learing  and Data Scince and Analyitc
+- Artificial Intelligent Machine Learing  and Data Scince and analytics
 - Master In Globale Data Scientist

 ## I learng From This Two Univercity